Vevo used to be an on demand advertising supported video streaming service

 - Absurdly, the Counsel turned out to have asked for help from no other but John De'Bey, which assured me that Vevo, MarvMent and De'Bey had a deal; the Counsel's whole defense was based upon the information and emails he got right from John De'Bey

-- The counsel forwarded me the whole conversation among De'Bey, MarvMent and Vevo regarding giving my videos over to MarvMent, which I didn't know about
+- The counsel forwarded me the whole conversation among De'Bey, MarvMent and Vevo regarding giving my company's videos over to MarvMent, which I didn't know about

 - Having gone through that conversation, I realized that De'Bey, MarvMent and Vevo had deliberately avoided the ownership transfer procedure and tried to keep their conversation away from the public

-- It turned out that "Universal Music Group" was never mentioned by anybody and that the intention from the very beginning was to carry the videos over to MarvMent without informing me about it
+- It turned out that "Universal Music Group" was never mentioned by anybody and that the intention from the very beginning was to carry the videos over to MarvMent without informing me about it - we recommend that our clients should read the letter we wrote for them regarding this matter

 - These emails reveal that De'Bey "represented" my company (without my consent), Vevo was represented by the Director of Content Operations at Vevo and three other persons, including the Vice President & Business Affairs Manager at Vevo; finally, MarvMent was represented by Takeema Gumbs, a registered nurse working in one of the New York's hospitals